 Cement Creek Rd, East Warburton

-Create natural artworks in the fairy-tale surrounds of 80-year-old California redwoods.
-Add to the gorgeous nest-like sculptures left by David Digapony (check him out on Instagram, https://www.instagram.com/wild_and_woven) or encourage your children to create their own.
-Note, the closest public toilets are at East Warburton Public Hall, so stop by on your way!
+Redwood Forst is like no other place we have been to!
+Surrounds of 80-year-old California redwoods and gorgeous nest-like sculptures left by David Digapony (check him out on Instagram, https://www.instagram.com/wild_and_woven) that children will love to discover.
+There are also numerous walking tracks to enjoy.
+Note, the closest public toilets are at East Warburton Public Hall, so stop by on your way.

 5. Currawong Bush Park, Doncaster East